Creating Your Small Business Saturday Marketing Plan

 In order to promote your business on SBS, you’ll need an appealing and satisfying offer.
 There are many options for the offer you present.
 For example:

-- The purpose of the offer can be to directly sell something, or simply to collect contact information (such as to grow your email list for future marketing and retargeting).
+- The purpose of the offer can be to directly sell something, or simply to collect contact information to nurture leads.

 - The intention of the offer can be for people to become customers on that day, or further along down the road (such as for snow removal that winter, or a personal trainer session after January 1st).